m-pluta/machine-learning/report/report.typ

 == Lectures

-Throughout the lectures I have been most intrigued by the mathematical concepts that underpin each machine learning model.
-It made me happy knowing that the mathematical foundations I had practiced tirelessly last year were crucial to understanding both the inner workings of each model as well as the intuition behind how they all are developed.
+Throughout the lectures I was most intrigued by the mathematical concepts that underpin each machine learning model.
+It made me glad knowing that the mathematical foundations I had practiced tirelessly last year were crucial to understanding both the inner workings of each model as well as the intuition behind how they all were developed.
+The lectures also showed me that not all machine learning algorithms behave like a 'black box'